FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 What are the expectations for parents?

 At least one parent or guardian from every family is required to serve during co-op hours in a classroom or support role.
-When you register, you will be asked to select your top 3 preferences for a volunteer role.
-Options include classroom aide, cleaning crew, office support, and more.
+When you apply, you will be asked to select your top 3 preferences for a volunteer role.
+Options include classroom aide, cleaning crew, and more.
 You may also request to volunteer in the same class as your student.
 Lead teachers are also needed, although we generally ask that you participate in the co-op for at least one year before taking on any type of leadership role.

 Curriculum Overview